FERGI: Automatic Scoring of User Preferences for Text-to-Image Generation from Spontaneous Facial Expression Reaction: Introduction

 The rapid recent advancements in text-to-image generative models have enabled the generation of high-fidelity images aligned with text prompts \cite{nichol2021glide,ramesh2021zero,saharia2022photorealistic,ramesh2022hierarchical,rombach2022high, podell2023sdxl}.
 To better improve the fidelity of the generated images and their alignment with the text prompts, researchers collected large-scale datasets of human preference feedback on images generated by text-to-image models \cite{xu2023imagereward,li2023agiqa,kirstain2023pick,wu2023human,wu2023human2,zhang2023perceptual} and proposed methods of fine-tuning the models with data of human preference feedback \cite{xu2023imagereward,lee2023aligning,fan2023dpok}.

 However, the scalability of human feedback collection has still been limited by its reliance on manual annotation.
-Therefore, we develop and test a system to automatically annotate user preferences for text-to-image generation from their spontaneous facial expression reaction to the generated images.
-This automatic annotation requires zero additional effort from the real users of text-to-image generators and is thus expected to increase the scalability of human preference feedback data collection.
+Researchers have used the CLIP score \cite{radford2021learning}, Aesthetic score \cite{schuhmann2022laion}, BLIP score \cite{li2022blip}, ImageReward score \cite{xu2023imagereward}, PickScore \cite{kirstain2023pick}, and HPS v2 score \cite{wu2023human2} to automatically score human preferences of text-to-image generation based on the input text prompts and the generated images.
+In this study, we develop and test a system to automatically score user preferences from their spontaneous facial expression reaction to the generated images, which is complementary to the models based only on the texts and images.
+This automatic scoring requires zero additional effort from the real users of text-to-image generative models.

-We present the Facial Expression Reaction to Generated Images (FERGI) dataset, which comprises video recordings of 33 participants' facial expression reaction to 2827 images generated by Stable Diffusion v1.4 \cite{rombach2022high} based on 576 different self-drafted text prompts, along with their feedback on the generated images from manual input.
-We estimate the activation of facial action units (AUs), as defined in the Facial Action Coding System (FACS, a comprehensive system breaking down facial expressions into individual components of AUs of muscle movements \cite{ekman1978facial}), in the facial expression reaction videos with a pre-trained model and show that the activations of multiple AUs are highly correlated with user evaluations of the generated images.
-We further propose a method of automatically annotating user preferences by detecting the activation of AU4 in the facial expression reaction to the generated images and show that this evaluation metric best reflects the user's evaluation of the image fidelity, making it complementary to the state-of-the-art scoring models, which are generally better at reflecting image-text alignment.
+We present the Facial Expression Reaction to Generated Images (FERGI) dataset, which comprises video recordings of 33 participants' facial expression reaction to 2827 images generated by Stable Diffusion (SD) v1.4 \cite{rombach2022high} based on 576 different self-drafted text prompts, along with their feedback on the generated images from manual input.
+We estimate the activation of facial action units (AUs), as defined in the Facial Action Coding System (FACS, a comprehensive system breaking down facial expressions into individual components of AUs of muscle movements \cite{ekman1978facial}), in the facial expression reaction videos with a model we trained on external datasets and show that the activations of multiple AUs are highly correlated with user evaluations of the generated images.
+We further propose a method of automatically scoring user preferences by detecting the activations of the AUs in the facial expression reaction to the generated images and feeding them into a neural network.